 In September of 1952, he filed for (and subsequently received) permission to convert 381 Commonwealth into five apartments, and in March of 1957, he filed for (and subsequently received) permission to increase the number of apartments from five to six.

-In October of 1996, he transferred the property to himself and Paul E. Grant, as joint tenants.
+On October 2, 1996, he transferred the property to himself and Paul E. Grant, as joint tenants, and on December 26, 1998, they transferred the property to Makor Properties LLC (Steven F. Grant, manager).

 In December of 1999, Makor Properties filed for (and subsequently received) permission to convert the property from six to seven apartments.
 In July of 2001, it filed for permission to increase the number of apartments from seven to eight.
 The application was denied, and Makor Properties’ appeal of the denial was dismissed.